timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 81-CIVILIAN EMPLOYEES/CHAPTER 81-CIVILIAN EMPLOYEES.md

 * (e) DESIGNATION OF CRITICAL FOREIGN LANGUAGES.—The Secretary shall designate those languages that are critical foreign languages for the purposes of this section.
 The Secretary shall make such a designation for any foreign language for which there is a shortage of experts in translation or interpretation available to meet requirements of the Secretary or of the head of any other department or agency of the United States for translation or interpretation in the national security interests of the United States.

 * (f) LINGUISTIC SERVICES DEFINED.—In this section, the term "linguistic services" means translation or interpretation of communication in a foreign language.

+### §1596c.
+Programming language proficiency: special pay for proficiency beneficial for national security interests
+* (a) AUTHORITY.—The Secretary of Defense, under the sole and exclusive discretion of the Secretary, may pay special pay under this section to an employee of the Department of Defense who—

+  * (1) has been certified by the Secretary to be proficient in a computer or digital programming language identified by the Secretary as being a language in which proficiency by civilian personnel of the Department is necessary because of national security interests; and

+  * (2) is assigned duties requiring proficiency in that programming language.

+* (b) RATE.—The rate of special pay for an employee under this section shall be prescribed by the Secretary, but may not exceed 20 percent of the employee's rate of basic pay.

+* (c) RELATIONSHIP TO OTHER PAY AND ALLOWANCES.—Special pay under this section is in addition to any other pay or allowances to which the employee is entitled.

+* (d) REGULATIONS.—The Secretary of Defense shall prescribe regulations to carry out this section.

 ### §1597.
 Civilian positions: guidelines for reductions
 * (a) REQUIREMENT OF GUIDELINES FOR REDUCTIONS IN CIVILIAN POSITIONS.—Reductions in the number of civilian positions of the Department of Defense during a fiscal year, if any, shall be carried out in accordance with the guidelines established pursuant to subsection (b).